humhub-contrib/socialshare/docs/README.md

 # SocialShare

-Socialshare module allows you to share your post on other social networks like Linkedin, Twitter, Facebook with backlink to the original post.
+Socialshare module allows you to share your post on other social networks like Linkedin, X (Formerly Twitter), Facebook with backlink to the original post.